milhamhidayat/go-simple-api-starter/README.md

 ## pkg

-contain pkg that can be reused and exported to antoher project
+contain pkg that can be reused and exported to another project